Still Competitive: Revisiting Recurrent Models for Irregular Time Series Prediction: Introduction

-Unfortunately, the benefits of all of the above modern architectures for prediction tasks in irregular observation settings remain poorly understood.
-This raises a natural question: \textit{could carefully designed, simple models that are rooted in simpler architectures, still achieve comparable or even superior predictive performance at significantly lower computational cost?} We investigate this question by proposing \textbf{GRUwE} (\underline{G}ated \underline{R}ecurrent \underline{U}nit \underline{w}ith \underline{E}xponential basis functions), pronounced as "groovy", a relatively simple yet effective GRU-based architecture that maintains the Markov state representation of the multivariate process that is updated at irregular observation times.
+Recent work on irregular multivariate time series has largely gravitated toward increasingly complex architectures such as continuous-time Neural ODEs \cite{LatentODEPaper,NeuralCDEPaper,ContiFormer}, transformers \cite{TransformerHawkes,SAHP,mTANDPaper,AttNHP}, and graph-based models \cite{TPGNN,grafitiPaper,HyperIMTS,hiPatch}.
+While these approaches introduce powerful modeling mechanisms, they often require intricate training pipelines, extensive hyperparameter tuning, and incur substantial computational overhead.
+Moreover, inductive biases folded in the complex architectures may be difficult to interpret or analyze.
+These factors may limit the benefits of such architectures in many realistic settings particularly, when training data are limited or deployment environments are resource constrained (e.g., bedside monitoring systems or embedded clinical devices), where the efficiency of inference is critical for their deployment.
+This raises a natural question: \textit{could carefully designed, time-series prediction models that are rooted in simpler architectures, still achieve comparable or even superior predictive performance at significantly lower computational cost?} We investigate this question by proposing \textbf{GRUwE} (\underline{G}ated \underline{R}ecurrent \underline{U}nit \underline{w}ith \underline{E}xponential basis functions), pronounced as "groovy", a relatively simple yet effective GRU-based architecture that maintains the Markov state representation of the multivariate process that is updated at irregular observation times.
 GRUwE models the effect of time with the help of learnable exponential basis functions.
 State updates are affected by both: (i) the arrival of new observations, and (ii) the elapsed time since the previous observation.
 This dual mechanism allows the model to naturally accommodate influence of past observations and irregular time intervals between them.
 To make predictions at an arbitrary future time, GRUwE reuses the same exponential basis functions that are used for state updates.
-Our extensive experiments comparing GRUwE against the SOTA baselines lead to better or comparable predictive performance with significantly lower computational costs.